 However, after the excitement and other good feelings wear off, meth causes a crash period that doesn’t feel as good.
 This is also known as the comedown period, the crash period, or, for those who have become dependent on meth, withdrawal.
 The feelings that occur when a person comes down from meth will make them want to get that good feeling back again, causing them to repeat their drug use.
 This is what eventually leads to addiction or an inability to control one’s use of a drug.

-What Does the Comedown from Meth Look Like?
+What Does a Meth Comedown Look Like?

 It may be hard to visually see when someone is coming down from meth because most of the side effects are internal.
 However, the person will seem tired, lethargic, and unable to move quickly.
 This will be a strong contrast to the way they would have acted while on the drug, which causes fast movements, excitability, and a decreased need for sleep.

-As stated by the Center for Substance Abuse Research, many people continue to abuse meth for long periods of time in order to avoid this crash period.
+Many people continue to abuse meth for long periods of time in order to avoid this crash period.
 It feels so uncomfortable and has such an opposite effect when compared to being on the drug that most users will do anything to avoid it.

-Treatment Tips for Meth Comedown
+Top Tips for Meth Comedown

 Coming down from meth can be very scary.
 It can even feel like you’ll never be happy again.
 But there is a light at the end of the tunnel.
 Based on our guide to the meth comedown, you can follow these treatment tips to help you get through the experience safely and avoid returning to abusing the drug.